chris-creditdesign/google-covid-19-mobility-report-exploration/README.md

 ## Build a SSR version of the page

-To render the compiled client side js as `public/build/bundle.js`
+To render the compiled client side javascript as `public/build/bundle.js`

     npm run build